-Two methods exist for a landowner to clear title to property when the location of the meander lines and the actual OHWM of a navigable lake or stream are different:
+Two methods exist for a landowner to clear title to property when the location of the meander lines are different from the actual OHWM of a navigable lake or stream:

 - 1. Quiet Title action through the courts; and - 2.
-Disclaimer of Interest from the Idaho Department of Lands (Attachment 7).
+Disclaimer of Interest from the Idaho Department of Lands.
 See Section 15.

 The reason for the difference in location may be movement of the river or inaccuracies in the establishment of the meander lines.
 Either reason should be handled the same.
-IDL prefers to clear up title issues through disclaimers of interest when possible.
+IDL prefers to clear up title issues through disclaimers of interest when possible, as quiet title actions have potential to be expensive and time-consuming.
 This preference, however, should not result in IDL approving a Disclaimer of Interest that is not sufficiently protective of the public trust.
 The Illinois Central Railway Co. v.
 Illinois established that the state cannot abdicate its role as public trustee in favor of private parties.